adarshn02/Image-Caption-Generator/README.md

     ```bash
     python image_caption_generator.py
     ```

-2. Follow the instructions to input images for caption generation.
+2. First register yourself on the site and then provide images to generate captions.

+3. Images provided can be used to generate captions or custom images can be used to generate images.

 ## Dependencies